STIX Fonts project

 The STIX Fonts project or Scientific and Technical Information Exchange (STIX), is a project sponsored by several leading scientific and technical publishers to provide, under royalty-free license, a comprehensive font set of mathematical symbols and alphabets, intended to serve the scientific and engineering community for electronic and print publication.
 The STIX fonts are available as fully hinted OpenType/CFF fonts.
+The project was initiated in 1995 and officially released its first stable version (STIX 1.0) in May 2010, after 15 years of development, with subsequent updates including STIX Two released in 2016.
 There is currently no TrueType version of the STIX fonts available, but the STIX Mission Statement includes the intention to create one in the future.
 However, there exists an unofficial conversion of STIX Fonts (from the beta version release) to TrueType, suitable for use with software without OpenType support.

 STIX fonts also include natural language glyphs for Latin, Greek and Cyrillic.
 The family is designed to be visually compatible with the Times New Roman family, a popular choice in book publishing.

 Composition

 Among the glyphs in STIX, 32.9% have been contributed by the project members.
 The commercial TeX vendor and TeX font foundry MicroPress has been contracted to create the additional glyphs.
 The STIX project will also create a TeX implementation.
 Goals also include incorporating the characters into Unicode, and ensuring that browsers can use them.

 Members of the STIX Fonts project, known collectively as the STI Pub consortium, include the American Institute of Physics, the American Chemical Society, the American Mathematical Society, the Institute of Electrical and Electronics Engineers, the American Physical Society, and Elsevier.